somiari/Project-Euler/README.md

 # Project-Euler

-Personal solutions to Project Euler problems.
+Python solutions to Project Euler problems.

+Quality of solutions may differ and as such solutions may be improved upon with time.